 At the time homeopathy and osteopathy were developed, allopathy was just beginning to establish a scientific basis.
 Bloodletting, purges with mercury, and cold water treatments were allopathic therapies which often caused more harm than good for the poor patient.
 Osteopathy and homeopathy essentially did nothing, including nothing harmful, and therefore often gave better results.
 To be blunt, doing nothing or giving placebo treatments was better than conventional medicine.
 As the germ theory of disease gained acceptance in the second half of the 19th century (see Preston Retreat article here), allopathy began to reject non-evidence based treatments.
 Both osteopathy and homeopathy lacked mechanistic plausibility and became regarded as quackery, and now both Hahnemann and Osteopathic Colleges teach standard allopathy.

 The first home of PCOM was in the Girard Building at 21 South 12th Street in 1899 (building still there), then moved to an equally impressive Witherspoon Building at Juniper and Walnut in 1900 (also still there).
 The peripatetic PCOM then moved to 33rd and Arch in 1903; 1715 Broad Street in 1908; 832 Pine Street in 1912; and then had an extended stay at the Reyburn Mansion from 1916-1928.
-The school expanded into two houses to the east of the Reyburn Mansion, at 1820 and 1818 Spring Garden Street, and then added a hospital behind 1822 Spring Garden on vacant land.
+In 1921 the school expanded into two houses to the east of the Reyburn Mansion, at 1820 and 1818 Spring Garden Street, and then added a hospital behind 1822 Spring Garden on vacant land.

 1818-1822 Spring Garden Street PCOM buildings in 1925, as seen from the northeast.
 The Reyburn Mansion is on the far right.
 Image from The Athenaeum.